| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 A |

-All functions return a POSIXct
+All functions return a POSIXct vector with timestamps

 corresponding to the function's temporal aggregation level.